alstonmendonca/DressGuardAI/README.md

 6. Results displayed with labels and confidence.

 > ⚠️ The canvas must match the **rendered image size**, not the original.

+After pulling the code from github, pleas make sure to:
+1) run 'npm install' in the root directory as well inside the frontend folder
+2) run 'pip install fastapi uvicorn' in the root directory
+3) Create a folder called 'models' in the root directory.
+Inside the folder add all your pytorch(.pt) models (YOLO models)
+4) Adjust the paths of the models in detector.py and config.py